-In 2019/20, the pilot was extended across three colleges and a business case was built during the second year to secure funding which came partly from the access fund, but mainly from central university funds, for a three year partnership.
+In 2019/20, the pilot was extended to the entire university for a three year partnership.
+The business case was built during the second year to secure funding which came partly from the access fund, but mainly from central university funds.

 Student engagement: 25% (students who used the service once or more)

 Student satisfaction rate: 92% (with 63% rating it ‘Extremely Satisfied’)

 In the building of the business case the University ran some initial outcomes analysis and found there was a loose correlation between achievement and the use of Studiosity.
 There was also high uptake from students from disadvantaged backgrounds.
 This was of particular significance as one of the key criterias was to ensure Studiosity was accessible to all students.
 Due to the number of students studying remotely, especially in the business school where students are based in many different countries around the world, being able to offer personalised support online at any time of the day and night was especially important.

 Due to the extra level of scrutiny following the additional Studiosity feedback, the university are seeing much more fluently written assignments coming through, creating the additional staff benefit of work that is easier to mark.

 Student feedback on the service is overwhelmingly positive and many students report that using Studiosity helped to improve their confidence in their writing abilities.